 What follows is a series of answers to our most frequently asked questions.
-The Jamboree is still many months away, and not all information is available or confirmed at this time.
 Please check back frequently as this page will be updated continuously as new details arrive or further information or plans are confirmed.

 The World Scout Jamboree is a gathering of Scouts and Guides from over 150 countries from most of the 165 National Scouting Organizations (NSOs) around the world, taking place every four years.
 The event itself offers a unique international experience with opportunities to meet Scouts from around the world, take part in exciting activities and have an amazing adventure.